rstudio/gt/README.md

 </p>

-The **gt** package allows anyone to easily display tables from tabular data.
-The building of tables can be performed with a clear separation of
-concerns: you don’t have to decide how the tabular data gets transformed and structured while also worrying about aesthetics.
+The **gt** package allows anyone to easily create display tables from tabular data.
+The building of such tables can be performed with a clear separation of concerns: you don’t have to decide how the tabular data gets transformed and structured while also worrying about aesthetics.

 Let’s identify the underlying components of a table and understand their roles.
 The model for the constituent parts of a table can be explained